springen-industries/i2c-gimbal/readme.txt

-I2C gimbal
+## I2C-Gimbal

-Reads signals from 4 analog inputs, converts them to bits and sends them over I2C when asked
+1. Reads signals from 4 analog inputs,
+2. converts them to bits
+3. listens for requests and sends readings over I2C

+Implemented on an Arduino pro micro (Leonardo)

+Uses a pair of 2-axis resistor based gimbals as inputs Uses pio vended JoystickLib to handle signal filtering (smoothing, bad value rejection) Uses 5 NeoPixel LEDs for visual feedback of stick positions